Palm Springs Food Trends 2026 Shaping Luxury Retreat Experiences

 Palm Springs has always been where people come to reset, reconnect, and celebrate—but in 2026, the food is no longer just “included.”
 It’s a headline experience.
 With wellness retreats, leadership offsites, and creator weekends booming across the desert, guests are arriving with higher expectations: meals that match the vibe, support how they want to feel, and look as good as they taste.
 The old playbook—basic buffets, predictable catering trays, and last-minute restaurant reservations—doesn’t cut it anymore.
-Today’s best retreats and events are using food to set the tone, build community, and create moments worth sharing.
+Today’s best retreats and events are using retreat catering in Palm Springs to set the tone, build community, and create moments worth sharing.
 Here are the Palm Springs food trends shaping 2026, plus practical menu ideas to help you plan an event people will remember long after the weekend ends.

 🌿 1.
 Plant-Forward, Not Plant-Only